tdwg/how-did-it-die/meetings/2021-09-08/meeting_notes.md

 b.
 FMNH Amphibians and Reptiles Collection Database

-The vocabulary terms and proposed definitions are here for comment and changes: https://docs.google.com/spreadsheets/d/1sa56LxDyaxJwKRqw7cimoLb9RWCWYEQHjDkZ-WfHnxo/edit?usp=sharing
+The vocabulary terms and proposed definitions have been copied into a spreadsheet for comment and changes: https://docs.google.com/spreadsheets/d/1sa56LxDyaxJwKRqw7cimoLb9RWCWYEQHjDkZ-WfHnxo/edit?usp=sharing

 3. The TG will have a working group session at the TWDG conference in November and also a slot in the IG session.